Strangeness Neutrality and QCD Thermodynamics: Fluctuations

 \subsection{Flow of the effective potential}

 Here, we briefly discuss the RG flow equations of our model.
 For $\mu_S = 0$ this has been discussed in \cite{Herbst:2013ufa, Mitter:2013fxa, Rennecke:2016tkm, Resch:2017vjs}.
 We therefore focus on the manifestly new contributions to the flow equation here.
 As discussed in Sec.~\ref{sec:chempots}, the non-vanishing strange chemical potential also couples to the open strange mesons.
-In our case these are the four scalar kappa-mesons and and the four pseudoscalar kaons.
+In our case these are the four scalar kappa-mesons and the four pseudoscalar kaons.
 Induced by the covariant derivative $\bar D_\nu$ in \Eq{eq:mesoncov}, this leads to a shift of the frequency in the kinetic terms of these particles.
 All other mesons are unaffected by finite $\mu_S$.
 Their contributions to the flow of the effective potential is therefore identical to the ones in, e.g., \cite{Rennecke:2016tkm}.
 We will therefore only outline the changes for the open strange mesons.
 For definiteness, we pick out the contribution of the charged kaons, $K^\pm$.
-The regulated propagator defined in \Eq{eq:propdef} is:
+Within the present approximation, the regulated propagator defined in \Eq{eq:propdef} is:

-where the delta distribution for momentum conservation is omitted. $Z_{K,k}$ is the scale-dependent wave function renormalization of the kaon.
+where the delta distribution for momentum conservation is omitted.
 Note that finite $\mu_S$ leads to a linear frequency term in the propagator.
-We choose to regulate only the spatial momenta with a regulator of the form $R_k^\phi = Z_{\phi,k}\, \vec{p}^{\,2}\, r_B(\vec{p}\,)$.
+We choose to regulate only the spatial momenta with a regulator of the form $R_k^\phi = \vec{p}^{\,2}\, r_B(\vec{p}\,)$.
 Nonetheless, both UV and IR regularity for arbitrary frequencies is still guaranteed.
 We use the flat or Litim regulator with the shape function $r_B(\vec{p}^{\,2}) = (k^2/\vec{p}^{\,2}-1) \Theta(k^2-\vec{p}^{\,2})$ \cite{Litim:2000ci, Litim:2001up}.
 For the antiparticle propagator, only the sign of $\mu_S$ changes,

 Inserting this into the flow equation \eq{eq:fleq}, we find